Sergeus/Sergeus.github.io/_drafts/ArceusJudgment.md

 You've got to be *kidding* me!
 Game Freak are just messing with me at this point.
 So my form type override system no longer makes sense.
 It's an *item* type override for specific forms.
 Back to the drawing board for how *that* system works.

+Interesting, wrinkle, unlike Arceus, Silvally's type is *not* affected by Z-Crystals.
+Because consistency!

 You might be wondering how I realized this was a problem, when my system was chugging happily along before, incorrectly changing Judgment's type when Arceus was holding a Z-Crystal.
 I was actually looking into *another* edge case, which led me to this one.

 // image

-There are a series of abilities that change the type of Normal Type moves to a different type (and as of Generation 7 they also boost those moves' power): Aerilate, Galvanize, Pixilate, and Refrigerate.
+There are a series of abilities that change the type of Normal Type moves to a different type (and as of Generation 7 they also boost those moves' power as well): Aerilate, Galvanize, Pixilate, and Refrigerate.
 Normal Type moves used by Pokémon with those abilities change to Flying, Electric, Fairy, and Ice respectively.
 I've been looking into what it would take to support some of the gameplay effects of abilities that are relevant to PokémonCompDB, since at the moment it only actually gives you any feedback on abilities that change your Pokémon's form (like Zen Mode affects Darmanitan, which I've discussed before).

 Judgment, Techno Blast, and Multi-Attack are all Normal Type moves by default.
 Neither Arceus, Silvally, nor Genesect can have any of the above type changing abilities permanently, but *I've learned my lesson*.
 I need to find out what happens if you somehow give one of those Pokémon that ability and what the game does.

 How would you do that?
 Well, what if you take your Arceus to visit the move tutor in Heart Gold or Soul Silver and teach it Role Play?
 (Role Play replaces the user's ability with the target's.)
-Then import it all the way up to at least Generation 6 (I have posts about how to do that, Heart Gold & Soul Silver are in Generation 4) and have your Arceus use Role Play against an opposing Mega Salamence that has Aerilate?
+Then import it all the way up to at least Omega Ruby or Alpha Sapphire (I have posts about how to do that, Heart Gold & Soul Silver are in Generation 4) and have your Arceus use Role Play against an opposing Mega Salamence that has Aerilate?

-Nothing happens.
+It doesn't change it.
 Judgment is unaffected.

+// liquid voice

+// confirm Techno Blast and Multi-Attack behavior

 // image

 Great!
 Just *great*!
 So there's a priority system behind all of these type changes as well!

 Fine!
 PokémonCompDB will support that too!
 Because I'm certifiably insane!